 After being sucker-punched with her own son's cancer, Craig has learned that it can happen to anyone and she wants to raise awareness in the county about childhood cancer specifically and that the gold ribbon represents it.

 Many children in the area are fighting cancer.
-As these families travel for treatment they meet other families
+As these families travel for treatment they meet other families with the same heartache and often suffer the loss of those new friends in addition to their own struggles.

 ”I feel like this whole situation with my son was meant for me to change things,” Craig said.
 “To raise awareness and help the community come together for the increasing number of kids getting cancer.”